SeakyLuo/SMPlayer/README.md

 Go to Settings and Set the Root Folder of your music files.

 # TO DO
+Mini mode shuffle button.

 Page shows no music hint.

-Search result count.
-Albums count.
-Music library count.

 SearchPage add local and LocalPage add search directory.